 Marketer inclusion of connected television into their media mixes is a curious tale.
 Gone are the days when campaigns can afford to waste countless impressions on the wrong audiences.
 Strained by an ever-increasing demand to drive measurable results for the businesses they represent, most marketers have flocked to highly targeted and measurable channels.

 Yet, connected television advertising adoption is lagging.
 Much as was the case with mobile, television ad spend share is trailing years behind viewership patterns that increasingly shift toward connected televisions.
-Indeed, while 60% of the population is expected to soon be regularly viewing content on connected televisions, marketers have been slow to shift budgets accordingly.
+Indeed, while 60% of the population is expected to be regularly viewing content on connected televisions in 2020, marketers have been slow to shift budgets accordingly.

 Why is that?
 According to recent study on connected television advertising, a few factors are at play.

-Simply put, connected television doesn’t yet offer the scale of traditional television.
+Connected television does not yet offer the scale of traditional television.
 It does, however, offer far better targeting and measurement capabilities.

 Instead of focusing on impression volume, savvy connected television campaigns — particularly those leveraging addressable television — focus on impression quality and its impact as part of a broader omnichannel campaign.

 When KPIs focus on actual performance metrics over mere impressions, connected television campaigns fare well.
 However, the itch to show impression volume remains for many, resulting in a frequency problem.
 Simply put, marketers are so focused on volume that their campaigns are being over-served to the same users over short periods of time, creating diminishing returns for each impression.

 Even when campaign KPIs are set based on realistic expectations for connected television, measuring delivery against those goals proves to be an inhibiting factor for many.